Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space: Abstract

 \section{Abstract}

-We present a simple, high-accuracy method for solving bound-state integral equations in momentum space with singular kernels.
-For the case of the linear-confining potential, the associated Cauchy-principal-value singularity is removed by subtraction.
-Derivatives of the wave function that appear as a result of the subtraction technique are approximated by means of interpolating functions.
-The resulting non-singular integral equation is solved using the Nystr\"om method.
-The results show excellent agreement with exactly known energy eigenvalues.
-By further increasing the number of integration points and the order of the Lagrange interpolation, results with extremely high accuracy can be achieved.
+The well-known Cornell quark-antiquark potential in momentum space contains singularities both in its one-gluon-exchange (OGE) and linear confining parts, which prevents a direct use of the convenient Nystr\"om method to solve the corresponding bound-state integral equation for the meson masses.
+While it has been known for a long time how the Coulomb-type singularity in the OGE potential can be treated with a subtraction technique, only very complicated methods have been developed to deal with the stronger singularity in the linear potential.
+In this work, we present a simple subtraction method to remove this singularity from the kernel, such that the Nystr\"om method becomes applicable.
+Derivatives of the wave function, that appear as a result of the subtraction, are represented by means of interpolating functions, for which we found Lagrange polynomials to be very efficient.
+Test calculations show excellent agreement with exactly known energy eigenvalues.
+By increasing the number of integration points and the order of the Lagrange interpolation polynomials, extremely high accuracy can be achieved.
+This method can also be extended to relativistic Bethe-Salpeter type equations with singular kernels.

 \keywords{}